zalando/postgres-operator/docs/index.md

 - "Getting started with the Zalando Operator for PostgreSQL" by Daniel Westermann on [dbi services blog](https://blog.dbi-services.com/getting-started-with-the-zalando-operator-for-postgresql/), Mar.
 2021.

-- "Our experience with Postgres Operator for Kubernetes by Zalando" by Nikolay Bogdanov on [flant blog](https://blog.flant.com/our-experience-with-postgres-operator-for-kubernetes-by-zalando/), Feb.
+- "Our experience with Postgres Operator for Kubernetes by Zalando" by Nikolay Bogdanov on [Palark blog](https://blog.palark.com/our-experience-with-postgres-operator-for-kubernetes-by-zalando/), Feb.
 2021.

 - "How to set up continuous backups and monitoring" by Pål Kristensen on [GitHub](https://github.com/zalando/postgres-operator/issues/858#issuecomment-608136253), Mar.
 2020.